 While you are at your exam, please mention to the optometrist that you are interested in vision therapy.
 Ask them to make a referral for a Developmental Vision Evaluation, however a referral is NOT necessary.
 You can call the vision therapy department and schedule a Developmental Vision Evaluation yourself after your comprehensive exam.

 A Developmental Vision Evaluation is specialized testing to determine if vision therapy will improve your child's condition.
 This testing usually takes about 1.5 to 2 hours and both an optometrist and a vision therapist will be involved.
 If vision therapy is recommend, then a therapist will go over the program options, available times and cost with you and answer any questions you have about getting started.

 Q: Will my insurance cover vision therapy?

 A: Vision therapy may be a covered services under your major medical insurance.
-A vision insurance plan will be helpful if glasses or contacts or needed, but not for vision therapy services.
 We will help determine if coverage is available thru your major medical insurance and can bill any insurances that Primary EyeCare Associates is a provider for.

-If you would like more information on our services, or to schedule a Developmental Vision Evaluation, please call and ask for the Vision Therapy department in either our Sidney (937-492-2468) or Fort Loramie (937-295-3307) offices.
+If you would like more information on our services, or to schedule a Developmental Vision Evaluation, please call and ask for the Vision Therapy Department:

 We look forward to providing you with "A Lifetime of Healthy Vision"